Balancing Fibromyalgia and Parenthood

 The biggest challenge of being a parent and living with FMS is that at times it can be difficult to find the energy to handle both.
 It may be helpful to regularly inform your family of how you feel so that they don’t expect too much or too little from you on any particular day.

 One great idea is to create an energy chart that you can print and laminate and place on the fridge.
-It will serve as a daily barometer to indicate to the rest of your family how you are doing.
+It will serve as a daily barometer to indicate to the rest of the family how you are doing.
 Of course, this chart won’t work with very little children, but you’d be amazed how much a three or four year old can begin to understand.

 This is a brilliant way to keep everyone in the house in the loop and informed about how you are feeling, and what you think you are capable of on any given day.
 If you’re feeling more energised today, let them know and maybe as a family you can do something fun.
 If you’re feeling a lot of pain today, lay down on the couch.